-Gartner predicts that, by 2017, 33 percent of Fortune 100 organizations will experience an information crisis due to their inability to effectively value, govern, and trust their enterprise information.
+Just a few years ago, Gartner estimated that at least one-third of Fortune 100 organizations experience an information crisis due to their inability to effectively value, govern, and trust their enterprise information

 On the other hand, decisions are made for the future, and precise data about the future do not exist by definition.
 The management’s task is therefore that of identifying and distinguishing:

 - the variables that are totally outside their span of control

 - overall, cause-effect relationships among variables that could better help at predicting, although with an inevitable degree of uncertainty, the likely future outcomes of specific combinations of exogenous and endogenous factors and decisions.

 Unfortunately, on top of the information explosion problem, the industry and market phenomena that managers need to analyze and interpret have always been characterized by a series of interrelated features that make this task particularly difficult and complex.